 If you’re planning on visiting campus, check out our travel and lodging page for information on where to park, campus maps and where you can stay if you plan on being in town overnight.

 In the past ten years, Indiana Tech has built several residence halls that have allowed us to keep up with the number of students who live on campus.
 The amenities in several of our residence halls are nicer than what some apartments in town offer their tenants.
-There are specific residence halls that are designated for freshmen and for upperclassmen, so make sure you learn more about our residence halls before having your son or daughter apply for housing.
+There are specific residence halls that are designated for freshmen and for upperclassmen, so make sure you learn more about our residence halls before having your child apply for housing.

 Our Office of Student Success assists students who need academic help for any reason, no matter if it’s because of a learning disability or they just need some extra help with their studies.

 It is a known fact that the “Freshman 15” is alive and well on college campuses.
 To combat this, Indiana Tech offers many ways for students to stay healthy – both physically and mentally – when they aren’t in class or studying.
 Visit our Fitness Center webpage for more information on how we keep our students healthy and happy.